AbdEl-RhmanMohamad/2015-Flight-Delays-and-Cancellations/README.md

 # 2015 Flight Delays Analysis Project

 ## Project Overview
 This project aims to analyze flight delays data to extract meaningful insights and provide visualizations using Power BI.
-The dataset is sourced from Kaggle and is regularly updated to ensure the latest data is analyzed.
+The dataset is sourced from Kaggle and the report is regularly updated to ensure the latest data is analyzed.

 ## About Dataset
 The dataset can be found on [Kaggle](https://www.kaggle.com/datasets/usdot/flight-delays).